 Can fossil fuel workers transition to green jobs?

-The good news for fossil fuel energy workers is that many of their skills are transferable in a greener economy.
+The good news for fossil-fuel energy workers is that many of their skills are transferable in a greener economy.

 Those working on offshore oil rigs, for example, have many skills that would be useful to offshore wind farms, while project managers for traditional energy infrastructure will likely be well-equipped for similar positions in new industries.

-The biggest issue, however, according to the economist Saussay, is that clean energy roles will not necessarily be created in the same places as traditional jobs which were tied to fossil fuel resources in relatively remote areas.
+The biggest issue, however, according to the economist Saussay, is that clean energy roles will not necessarily be created in the same places as traditional jobs that were tied to fossil fuel resources in relatively remote areas.

-"They tended to be creating highly-paid jobs in areas that had high unemployment and low wages," Saussay added, highlighting traditional industrial regions around the world.
+"They tended to be creating highly paid jobs in areas that had high unemployment and low wages," Saussay added, highlighting traditional industrial regions around the world.

 By comparison, clean energy jobs are more spread out and not concentrated in economically deprived areas.